Syros | A Mediterranean Island Masterpiece

 - The Town Hall of Ermoupolis in Miaouli Square.

-- Vaporia Quarter is a beautiful neighborhood in the port of Ermoupolis and was, in fact, the most important trading quarter of the island in the 19th century.
+- Vaporia Quarter is a beautiful neighborhood in the port of Ermoupolis.
+In fact, it was the most important trading quarter of the island in the 19th century.

 - Go to the beach.
-Like most Greek islands, Syros has gorgeous beaches.
+Like most Greek islands, Syros certainly has gorgeous beaches.
 Some are more organized with sunbeds and umbrellas, while others are more natural and untouched.
-Beaches to visit include Agathopes Beach, Galissas Beach, Kini Beach, Delfini Beach, Vari Beach, Megas Gialos Beach, Azolimnos Beach, Finikas Beach, Komito Beach, and Ampela Beach.
+You can visit Agathopes Beach, Galissas Beach, and Kini Beach.

 - Water sports.
 Use your yacht’s water toys.
 Jet ski, snorkel, scuba dive.